DrSnowbird/text-summary-docker/README.md

 * Spark 2.4.3 + Hadoop 2.7
 * Other tools: git wget unzip vim python python-setuptools python-dev python-numpy

-# Prepare Source Data File
+# Prepare Source Data Files
 * Each data file needs to be only one line.
 If multiple lines, please use the bin/strip-newline.sh utility to join all sentences into one line.
 * Then, put the data file to current directory's ./data foler.
 * The summarizer main program will scan all the data files in ./data folder and generate summary output to $HOME/data-docker/text-summary-docker/workspace/ folder.